juxor/afaq/markdown/secH5.md

 revolution (although the level of this _"involvement"_ is unspecified, probably for good reasons as we explain).
-If this **is** the case, then the problem of the mass party reappears, but in a new form (we must also note that this problem must have also appearing in 1917, when the Bolshevik party opened its doors to become a mass party).
+If this **is** the case, then the problem of the mass party reappears, but in a new form (we must also note that this problem must have also appeared in 1917, when the Bolshevik party opened its doors to become a mass party).

 As the _"organisations that constitute the state"_ are made up of the working